The Graveyard Book

-The Graveyard Book is a young adult novel by the English author Neil Gaiman, simultaneously published in Britain and America in 2008.
-The Graveyard Book traces the story of the boy Nobody "Bod" Owens who is adopted and reared by the supernatural occupants of a graveyard after his family is brutally murdered.
+The Graveyard Book is a young adult novel written by the English author Neil Gaiman, simultaneously published in the United Kingdom and in the United States in 2008.
+The Graveyard Book traces the story of the boy Nobody "Bod" Owens, who is adopted and reared by the supernatural occupants of a graveyard after his family is brutally murdered.

 Gaiman won both the British Carnegie Medal and the American Newbery Medal recognizing the year's best children's books, the first time both named the same work.
-The Graveyard Book also won the annual Hugo Award for Best Novel from the World Science Fiction Convention and Locus Award for Best Young Adult Book selected by Locus Magazine subscribers.
+The Graveyard Book also won the annual Hugo Award for Best Novel from the World Science Fiction Convention and Locus Award for Best Young Adult Book selected by Locus subscribers.

 Chris Riddell, who illustrated the British children's edition, made the Kate Greenaway Medal shortlist.
 It was the first time in the award's 30-year history that one book made both the author and illustrator shortlists.
 Time magazine included the novel in its list of the 100 Best Young-Adult Books of All Time.
+There have been several attempts to adapt The Graveyard Book into a film, with the most recent one being aborted following the sexual assault allegations against Gaiman.

 Concept and development

 Gaiman first had the idea for the story in 1985, after seeing his then-two-year-old son Mike "pedaling his tricycle around a graveyard" near their home in East Grinstead, West Sussex.
-Recalling how comfortable his son looked there, Gaiman thought he "could write something a lot like The Jungle Book and set it in a graveyard."
+Recalling how comfortable his son looked there, Gaiman thought he "could write something a lot like The Jungle Book and set it in a graveyard".
 When he sat down to write, however, Gaiman decided he was "not yet a good enough writer" and came to the same conclusion as he revisited it every few years.
 He eventually published it in 2008.

 The bulk of the book is about the protagonist's adventures in and out of the graveyard in which he lives as he grows up.
-Throughout his adventures, Bod learns supernatural abilities such as Fading (allows Bod to turn invisible, but only if no one is paying attention to him), Haunting (which allows Bod to make people feel uneasy, though this ability can be amplified to terrify them), and Dreamwalking (going into others' dreams and controlling the dream, though he cannot cause physical harm).Each of the eight chapters is a short story, each set two years after the preceding chapter.
+Throughout his adventures, Bod learns supernatural abilities such as Fading (which allows Bod to turn invisible, but only if no one is paying attention to him), Haunting (which allows Bod to make people feel uneasy, though this ability can be amplified to terrify them), and Dreamwalking (going into others' dreams and controlling the dream, though he cannot cause physical harm).
+Each of the eight chapters is a short story, each set two years after the preceding chapter.
 Some chapters have analogues to Rudyard Kipling's 1894 work; for example, the chapter "The Hounds of God" parallels the story "Kaa's Hunting".